NREL-Sienna/PowerSystems.jl/docs/src/tutorials/get_component_data.md

 ```
 We can see that in this example we have set all of the loads to have a `max_active_power` of 0.45.

-## Using `ComponentSelector`

-Component selector is an additional function that allows you to access a subset of components in your system and group them.